 - non cancerous lumps (benign adenomas) of the sebaceous glands

-- exposure to radiation – previous radiotherapy or (less likely) repeated X-rays
+- exposure to radiation – for example, previous treatment with radiotherapy

 - a genetic condition called Muir Torré syndrome

-Muir Torré syndrome can mean that there's another primary cancer elsewhere in the body.
+Muir Torré syndrome can mean that you have another primary cancer elsewhere in your body.
 So people diagnosed with sebaceous gland cancer are often checked over for signs of cancer elsewhere.
 This can be frightening, but it's usually just a precaution.

 Treatment for sebaceous gland carcinoma

 You should have treatment at a specialist skin cancer centre because this is a rare type of skin cancer.
 A team of doctors discuss the best treatment and care for you.
 They are called a multidisciplinary team (MDT).
 The MDT includes a skin specialist (dermatologist), a plastic surgeon and a cancer radiotherapy specialist (clinical oncologist).

 - where the cancer started and its size

 Your doctor will discuss your treatment, its benefits and the possible side effects.
 The main treatments for sebaceous gland carcinoma are: